unittesting-nonpublic/viscount/README.md

 ## Run
 ### Docker
-Viscount can be called using [Docker](https://www.docker.com/101-tutorial/) (container image - executable without root privilege) as follows:
+Viscount can be called using [Docker](https://www.docker.com/101-tutorial/) (container image - executable without root privilege, without the need to install any additional dependencies natively) as follows:

 ```
 docker build -t viscount-image .